milosptr/T-488-MAPP-A3/README.md

 - Some movies may not have TMDB images available
 - Authentication token is stored in memory only (cleared on app restart)
-- Cinemas screen is a placeholder only

 ## Future Improvements

-- [ ] Implement Cinemas screen with list of all cinemas
-- [ ] Implement Cinema detail screen with movies and showtimes
 - [ ] Add share favourites list functionality
 - [ ] Implement offline caching
 - [ ] Add localization (Icelandic/English)